kanryu/puremongo/README.md

 ## GitHub information

-The source code is available at http://github.com/kanryu/mongojs You can either clone the repository or download a tarball of the latest release.
+The source code is available at http://github.com/kanryu/puremongo You can either clone the repository or download a tarball of the latest release.

-Once you have the source you can test the driver by running

-    $ make test

-in the main directory.
-You will need to have a mongo instance running on localhost for the integration tests to pass.

 ### Find